facebook/Ax/README.md

 ```
 @inproceedings{olson2025ax,
   title = {{Ax: A Platform for Adaptive Experimentation}},
+  author = {
-	author = {Olson, Miles and Santorella, Elizabeth and Tiao, Louis C. and Cakmak, Sait and Eriksson, David and Garrard, Mia and Daulton, Sam and Balandat, Maximilian and Bakshy, Eytan and Kashtelyan, Elena and Lin, Zhiyuan Jerry and Ament, Sebastian and Beckerman, Bernard and Onofrey, Eric and Igusti, Paschal and Lara, Cristian and Letham, Benjamin and Cardoso, Cesar and Shen, Shiyun Sunny and Lin, Andy Chenyuan and Grange, Matthew},
+    Olson, Miles and Santorella, Elizabeth and Tiao, Louis C. and
+    Cakmak, Sait and Eriksson, David and Garrard, Mia and Daulton, Sam and
+    Balandat, Maximilian and Bakshy, Eytan and Kashtelyan, Elena and
+    Lin, Zhiyuan Jerry and Ament, Sebastian and Beckerman, Bernard and
+    Onofrey, Eric and Igusti, Paschal and Lara, Cristian and
+    Letham, Benjamin and Cardoso, Cesar and Shen, Shiyun Sunny and
+    Lin, Andy Chenyuan and Grange, Matthew
+  },
   booktitle = {AutoML 2025 ABCD Track},
-	year = {2025}}
+  year = {2025}
+}
 ```

 ## License